lagbolt/library/LVCCLD-signage.md

 The paper signs are correct.
 The first shelf contains Large Print Fiction, and the second shelf contains Large Print Non-Fiction and Audio Books.

-The only problem is that when the shelving was changed, no one moved the large blue "Audio Books" sign to the new location of the audio book.
+The problem is that when the shelving was changed, no one moved the large blue "Audio Books" sign to the new location of the audio books.

 ## Why is this so hard?

 I think that part of the problem is that the staff of a public library have been working there for years and know where everything is.
 Where do you put the sign for biographies?
 Well, you put it where the biographies are shelved.
 Now, how do you find the biographies?
 You find the sign ... ?

-This kind of blindness isn't unique to librarians, of course.
-The Target web site helpfully tells you which aisle a product is on, in case you want to go to the store to pick it up yourself, but it doesn't tell you how to find the aisle.
+This kind of problem isn't unique to public libraries, of course.
+The Target web site helpfully tells you which aisle a product is on, but it doesn't tell you how to find the aisle.
 Presumably if Legos are on aisle A4, I'll know I've found aisle A4 when I see Legos?

 ### Conclusions